Putin's Tucker Carlson interview seems timed to inflict maximum damage on US support for Ukraine

 The interview with Putin, due to drop on Thursday evening, gives the Russian president a golden opportunity to erode further the likelihood that the US will pass any more funding for Ukraine.

-The Biden administration tried to pass a bill that would in one stroke satisfy three aims: get aid to Ukraine and Israel and, and also enhance security at the US southern border.
+The Biden administration tried to pass a bill that would, in one stroke, satisfy three aims: get aid to Ukraine and Israel and also enhance security at the US southern border.

-The latter was meant to placate the GOP, meeting their demands for action at the border.
-But the party's hardliners still rejected it, and with it the best chance of getting further support to Ukraine.
+The latter was meant to placate the Republican Party, meeting their demands for action at the border.
+But the party's hardliners still rejected it, and with it, the best chance of getting further support to Ukraine.

 Without US support, Ukraine's struggles against Russia are intensifying.

-The Wall Street Journal's Evan Gershkovich and Alsu Kurmasheva of Free Radio Europe have been locked up for months.
-Many Russian journalists have fled the country for fear they too will be punished.
+The Wall Street Journal's Evan Gershkovich and Radio Free Europe's Alsu Kurmasheva have been locked up for months.
+Many Russian journalists have fled the country for fear they, too, will be punished.

 Carlson is already a celebrated figure among pro-Kremlin propagandists in Russia, with clips from his shows broadcast frequently on state TV.
-His every move in Russia has been widely reported, the BBC noted.
+The BBC noted that his every move in Russia had been widely reported on.

-Though Carlson is a diminished figure since his days as Fox News' highest-rated host, he still has a huge audience among the Republicans Putin is seeking to reach out to.
+Though Carlson is a diminished figure after his days as Fox News' highest-rated host, he still has a huge audience among the Republicans Putin is seeking to reach out to.

 Putin and other Kremlin figures have long tailored their propaganda to appeal to the Republican right, seeking to portray Russia as a bastion of Christian conservative ideals.

-Carlson's skepticism about Ukraine aid has also been championed by former President and GOP 2024 frontrunner Donald Trump and his supporters in Congress.
-It is fast spreading among Republican voters who previously agreed with US support for Ukraine.
+Carlson's skepticism about Ukraine aid has also been championed by former President Donald Trump, the GOP 2024 frontrunner, and his supporters in Congress.
+It's fast spreading among Republican voters who previously agreed with US support for Ukraine.

 With the GOP holding the fate of future Ukraine aid, Carlson is handing Putin an opportunity to address the party's supporters directly on Thursday.